Da Nang Air Base: United States military use (1962–1972)

 Da Nang Air Base was used as a primary entry point for American service members flying into Vietnam fighting in the Vietnam War.
 It was used by the United States Marine Corps (USMC) as well as the US Air force (USAF).

 US Army use

-From January 1962 until September the 93rd Transportation Company (Light Helicopter) with Piasecki CH-21C Shawnee's was based here.
+From January 1962 until September the 93rd Transportation Company (Light Helicopter) with Piasecki CH-21C Shawnees was based here.
 During February the company was joined by the 339th Transportation Company (Direct Support).
 In September 1962, the CH-21's left and were replaced by HMM-362 with the 611th Transportation Company (Aircraft Direct Support).

 In 1965, as a result of an Army study on future mortuary support, the Commander in Chief, Pacific directed that the mortuary mission be transferred to United States Army Vietnam effective 1 July 1966.
 On 20 June 1967 a stand-by mortuary at the base was placed in operation.